MMSF Instrumental Fellowships: Woodwind & Brass Fellowships

 We want to invest in talented instrumentalists who are pursuing an orchestral career.
 In order to be eligible for the Philharmonia MMSF Fellowship Programme, you must be able to demonstrate in your application an interest in an orchestral career, and some experience of working in an orchestral setting.

-The Philharmonia MMSF Woodwind, Brass and Harp Fellowship Programme is an annual scheme.
+The Philharmonia MMSF Woodwind and Brass Fellowship Programme is an annual scheme.
 Each round is likely to be highly competitive.
 The panel will review all submitted information and will be asked to consider:

 - Your artistic achievements to date and the impact you are currently making in your studies and work